Skip to content

 But what if I told you it wasn’t any of these things?

-What if I told you there’s an “X-factor” operating behind the scenes that secretly determines who you date, the company you work for, the money you earn, the work you do, how much crap you take from your boss… and even things like how “popular” you are in the office, the clothes you wear, the body you have and the neighbourhood you live in.
+What if I told you there's an "X-factor" operating behind the scenes that secretly determines who you date, the company you work for, the money you earn, how much crap you take from your boss… and even how "popular" you are in the office?

 Well, believe it or not, there is such an “X-factor”.